blessingLopes/Ios-swift-blocks/README.md

 - Custom ViewController transition with:
     - (Xcode 7.3+, Swift 2.2+) Extension to the 'Selector' type with static constants holding the selectors for the methods we are calling in our class.
     - Log for the app launch time.
+    - Enum with no cases holding namespaced constants for the Colors in the app.